JackLamb99/historical-figures/README.md

 ### Code Used

-* Favicon - The code used within the head of the html files to import the hourglass favicon was copied from the [Favicon Website](https://favicon.io/emoji-favicons/hourglass-done/)
+* Favicon - The code used within the head of the HTML files to import the hourglass favicon was copied from the [Favicon Website](https://favicon.io/emoji-favicons/hourglass-done/)
-* Font Awesome - The script code used within the head of the html files to import the Font Awesome icons was provided in my kit on the [Font Awesome Wesbite](https://fontawesome.com/kits)
+* Font Awesome - The script code used within the head of the HTML files to import the Font Awesome icons was provided in my kit on the [Font Awesome Website](https://fontawesome.com/kits)
-* Google Fonts - The import url for the 'Galada' and 'Rubik' fonts was copied from the [Google Fonts Website](https://fonts.google.com/)
+* Google Fonts - The import URL for the 'Galada' and 'Rubik' fonts was copied from the [Google Fonts Website](https://fonts.google.com/)

 ### Acknowledgement